 Grab the binoculars and have a bird-watching good time.
 Cantigny is a great place to watch birds, especially in the spring and fall!
 The property features excellent habitat variety and is a Certified Audubon Cooperative Sanctuary.
 If you prefer watching with others, check out the organized bird walks at the park that are conducted in partnership with the DuPage Birding Club.
 The walks are free and beginning birders are always welcome.
 Kids ages 8 and up are also welcome if accompanied by an adult.

-Play on one of the finest golf courses in the Midwest at Cantigny, listed as one of Golf Advisor’s Top 10 places to play golf.
-There are three unique golf courses including a 27-hole championship course.
-Cantigny golf has hosted 2007 U.S. Amateur Public Links, the 1998 and 2002 Illinois Amateur Championship and numerous USGA qualifiers.
-After playing the links, fuel the soul with the many delicious fares offered at the Red Oak Club restaurant.
+Play on one of the finest golf courses in the Midwest at Cantigny, listed among Golf Advisor’s Top 10 places to play golf.
+When the 27-hole layout opened in 1989 it was named “Best New Course in America” by Golf Digest.
+Since then Cantigny Golf has hosted the Illinois State Amateur Championship five times and numerous USGA qualifiers.
+After the links, enjoy the view and hospitality at Fareways Grill in the Cantigny clubhouse.

 Throughout the year, Cantigny is host to numerous special events, concerts, weddings, birthday parties, museum tours, lectures, horticulture workshops, fitness classes and more.
 Park hours, directions and a calendar of upcoming events are online at www.cantigny.org.